Appmilla/identity-server-user-registration-template/README.md

 Example clients can be found in this repo:- https://github.com/Appmilla/identity-server-user-registration-example

-dotnet new -i Appmilla.IdentityUserReg.1.0.0.nupkg
+To install the template from the nuget package:- dotnet new -i Appmilla.IdentityUserReg.1.0.0.nupkg

 The installed template should be listed like this:-